Joe Ciresi On the Issues

 Restoring passenger train service

-Joe Ciresi is committed to issues like making sure restoring passenger rail service between Pottstown and Philadelphia becomes a priority for the state.
+Joe Ciresi is committed to issues like making sure restoring passenger train service between Reading and Philadelphia becomes a priority for the state.

-Passenger rail service would provide valuable relief to our infrastructure, taking thousands of cars off our highways and providing a regional link that would revitalize our boroughs and boost local economies.
+Joe won’t stop until the train arrives at our station.
+Passenger train service would provide valuable relief to our infrastructure, taking thousands of cars off our highways and providing a regional link that would revitalize our boroughs and boost local economies.

 Property Tax Reform